Statistical data sets - Metadata

 V. 5 Merchandise

-indices and the deflators (i.e. price indices or unit values) are taken from a
+and the deflators (i.e. price indices or unit values) are taken from a range of

-range of different international and national sources.
-The reported deflators
+different international and national sources.
+The reported deflators and volume

-and volume indices may not always be available for the most recent years or may
+indices may not always be available for the most recent years or may differ in

 the indices to obtain a world total is a two-tier process.
 First, export and import deflators from national and international